iamlogan/diplomacy-nation-picker/README.md

 # diplomacy-nation-picker

-Simple python script for allocating nations to players in the classic WW1 strategy board game: Diplomacy.
+Simple Python script for allocating nations to players in the classic WW1 strategy board game: Diplomacy.